factor/factor/misc/vim/README.md

     "editors.vim.generate-syntax" run

-...or run it from the command line:
+or run it from the command line:

     factor -run=editors.vim.generate-syntax